Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Fundamental martingale and weak local extinction

+In the Theorem \ref{them1} below, we will prove that $e^{\lambda_1 t}\langle h, X_t\rangle$ is a non-negative martingale.
+To prove this we first prove that $h$ is invariant for some semigroup, see \eqref{3.13} below.
+Since $h\in \mathcal{F}$ is continuous, it follows from \cite[Theorem 4.2.6]{CF} that for every $x\in E$, $\Pi_{x}$-a.s.

 where $M^{h}$ is a martingale additive functional of $\xi$ having finite energy and $N^{h}_{t}$ is a continuous additive functional of $\xi$ having zero energy.
+The formula above is usually called Fukushima's decomposition.
 It follows from \eqref{e1} and \cite[Theorem 5.4.2]{FOT} that $N^{h}_{t}$ is of bounded variation, and

 Following the idea of \cite[Section 2]{CFTYZ}, we define a local martingale on the random time interval $[0,\zeta_{p})$ by